Radcliff, Kentucky: History

 The November 8, 2016, general election for Radcliff City Council ended with all current councilmembers reelected except Shortt, who had run for Kentucky State Representative.
 Radcliff community leader and businesswoman Tanya Seabrooks was elected to fill the seat Shortt vacated, defeating five other candidates.
 She took the oath of office in December 2016 for a two-year term.
 Shortt was defeated in his bid for state representative by the incumbent, Dean Schamore.

 In the 2020 general election for the City Council, all but two incumbent members of the city council were re-elected.
 Barbara Baker lost her seat after finishing eighth in the race and Edward Palmer decided not to run for re-election.
 The two newly elected to the council were Terry Owens who finished second and Toshie Murrell who finished fifth.
 Incumbent Tanya Seabrooks was re-elected, having finished fourth, but died a month after the election.
 In a special-called meeting on January 7, 2021, the city council unanimously appointed Aundra Lett Jackson, who finished seventh in the race, as the council's sixth member to serve Seabrooks' term.

 The 2022 election for the Radcliff City Council saw incumbents Terry Owens, Kim Thompson, Pamela DeRoche, and Toshie Murrell win re-election.
 Chris Yates did not run for another term on the city council, instead running as a Democratic Party candidate in the magisterial election for the first district of the Hardin County fiscal court, where he defeated independent candidate Edward Palmer.
 Aundra Lett Jackson did not win enough votes to secure a second term.
 Jerry Brown, who had previously served five terms as a member of the city council, and Michelle Harmon, an owner of an ice cream shop and a volunteer in the community, won seats on the city council.
 Brown and Harmon were sworn in as members of the City Council on December 20, 2022.

+The 2024 election resulted in five of the six incumbents winning their bids for re-election, with Toshie Murrell winning first, followed by Terry Owens in second, Kim Thompson third, Pam DeRoche fourth, and Jerry Brown sixth.
+The sole incumbent to fail to win re-election was Michelle Mitchell, who finished seventh.
+Local chef and volunteer Maria Bell finished fifth, winning her a spot on the city council.